Bound-state solutions for the charged Dirac oscillator in a rotating frame in the Bonnor-Melvin-Lambda spacetime: Data availability statement

 \section{Data availability statement}

-This manuscript has no associated data or the data will not be deposited.
-[Author’s comment: There is no data because this is a theoretical work based on calculations of the relativistic bound-state solutions (two-component Dirac spinor and energy spectrum) for the charged DO in a rotating frame in the Bonnor-Melvin-Lambda spacetime.]
+There is no data because this paper is a totally/purely theoretical work based on analytical calculations of the relativistic bound-state solutions (two-component Dirac spinor and energy spectrum) for the charged DO in a rotating frame in the Bonnor-Melvin-Lambda spacetime.]